 Google's Pixel phones traditionally arrive in the latter half of the year, normally around October.
 In the past this was synced with a new version of Android - in this case it's Android P - although with Oreo the software appeared a few weeks before the new phones.

-There has been a report to suggest we might see a mid-range Pixel appear in the summer of 2018, but the two premium devices are destined for October - as Evan Blass says, in a "fall" hardware event from Google.
+There has been a report to suggest we might see a mid-range Pixel appear this summer, but the two premium devices are destined for October - as Evan Blass says, in a "fall" hardware event from Google.

-The Pixel 2 and Pixel 2 XL were announced on 4 October 2017, with pre-orders starting immediately afterwards.
-They began to hit shelves on 17 October so we would expect to see the new Pixel devices announced within the same timeframe.
+The Pixel 2 and Pixel 2 XL were announced on 4 October 2017 too, with pre-orders starting immediately afterwards.
+They began to hit shelves on 17 October so we would expect a similar timeframe for the Pixel 3 and Pixel 3 XL.

 Google Pixel 3 and Pixel 3 XL: Design